PixelBeardAgency/gantt-view/README.md

 - [ ] Add ability to customise weekend colour
 - [ ] Add ability to add custom holiday dates
 - [ ] Add ability to customise holiday colour
-- [ ] Switch from a series of ListViews to a more performant solution
 - [ ] Add tooltip to display event details
 - [ ] Add zooming functionality
 - [ ] Add ability to customise individual event bar colours